QTNAandPie/NextJS-Auth/README.md

-<h1>Next.JS Social Page (In develop)</h1>
+<h1>Next.JS Auth Page (In develop)</h1>

-- This is the Next.JS Social Page that allow you to posting and sharing the good time
+- This is the Next.JS Auth Page that make the authentication system
 - By using Next.JS, TailwindCSS, Shadcn(React Components FrameWork) make the page something beautiful

 > [!IMPORTANT]\